 The Eagles lost 27-17 at the Giants in Week 10, coming off a week of rest.
 That was the game that set the tone for the rest of the season.
 Philadelphia then lost at the Browns, at home to the Seahawks on Monday night, and sure enough, the Eagles were 3-7-1.

-As the month of January moved forward, the Eagles chose to fire Pederson.
+As January moved forward, the Eagles chose to fire Pederson and trade Wentz.
 They turned to the Colts – where Frank Reich coaches – and hired Nick Sirianni as their new head coach.
-Sirianni learned under Frank Reich in Indianapolis, so the Eagles are clearly betting that they will benefit from Sirianni’s knowledge.
+Sirianni learned under Frank Reich in Indianapolis, so the Eagles are betting that they will benefit from Sirianni’s knowledge.